Communications principles

 You may also have general feedback to provide on the policy or have received feedback from departments and divisions on a specific communication, which is also relevant to UAS communications more widely.

-Please email any feedback to your communications lead, or to uas.communications@admin.ox.ac.uk
+Please email any feedback to your Communications Lead, or to uas.communications@admin.ox.ac.uk

 Page published: 10.09.2021